 - 11. Further enhancements and finishing up.
 Illustrates use of the Shape tool for adjusting the ears — as this facial feature will not have been seen by the witness before hair is added.
 Also indicates how to download the composite face and close the session, to release the EvoFIT server to another practitioner.

-These video chapters provide advice on the use of EvoFIT from start up to session close.
+These chapters provide advice on the use of EvoFIT from start up to session close.
 They include suggestion about what to say to witnesses.
+We also provide advise about witness needs and use of computer equipment for a facial-composite interview.

 - 1. Selecting the face database and first generation through the system